cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Customer_Services_Interface_User_Guide.md

-The Customer Services interface is a SpringBoot application, which can drive back-end banking data, via a series of RESTful API calls, made to a zOS Connect EE server, which in turn, routes the requests to the CICS region.
+The Customer Services interface is a SpringBoot application, which can drive back-end banking data, via a series of RESTful API calls, made to a zOS Connect server, which in turn, routes the requests to the CICS region.
 Please refer to the GitHub repo:

 cicsdev/cics-banking-sample-application-cbsa/etc/usage/sprintBoot/doc